 What's your size?
 What size gloves do you wear?
 What do you say to...?
 Can I try it on, please?
 Have you got it in a size 8, please?
 Have you got it in another colour?
-Do you have it in a large/ medium/ small?
+Do you have it in a large/ medium/ small (size)?
 It's a bit too big.
 Have you got it in a medium/ small?
-Can I try on the black ones, please?

-to make a purchase, to come back empty-handed, to shop around for the best bargains, to get ripped off, to be a rip off, to buy designer brands, to pay for the label, to be in the sales, summer sales, to slash prices, to offer a 15% discount on, to buy sth for a song, big brand names, to be value for money to be on a tight budget, to be careful with money, must-have product, to pay the full price, to pick up a bargain, to shop until you drop hit-and-miss, part and parcel, pick and choose, chip and pin device splendid, marvelous, breathtaking, fair, lovely, glorious, wonderful, pleasant, nasty, wretched, awful, dirty, rough, foul, rotten, miserable, unpleasant
+Can I try on the black ones, please size? to make a purchase, to come back empty-handed, to shop around for the best bargains, to get ripped off, to be a rip off, to buy designer brands, to pay for the label, to be in the sales, summer sales, to slash prices, to offer a 15% discount on, to buy sth for a song, big brand names, to be value for money to be on a tight budget, to be careful with money, must-have product, to pay the full price, to pick up a bargain, to shop until you drop an impulsive buyer, to con you into, a spending spree, to have the knack of finding bargains, on the spur of the moment, to lose track of time splendid, marvellous, breathtaking, fair, lovely, glorious, wonderful, pleasant, nasty, wretched, awful, dirty, rough, foul, rotten, miserable, unpleasant